Constipation and its Management

 If you choose to use laxatives, they shouldn't be used for more than 3 days for simple constipation.
 If they are, the body can get used to them, and it may become harder to go to the bathroom without them.
 Fibre supplements like metamucil work in 1 to 3 days.
 PEG 3350 works in 1 to 3 days.
 Lactulose works in 24 to 48 hours.
 Stool softeners like docusate calcium work in 12 to 72 hours.
 Milk of Magnesia works in 0.5 to 3 hours.
 Laxatives containing cascara, senna, and bisacodyl work in 6 to 12 hours with the oral pills and about 30 minutes as a rectal suppository.
 Glycerin suppositories work in about 15-30 minutes.

 If you came into my pharmacy complaining of constipation and you didnt have any of the red flags mentioned earlier, here is what I would say.
 Start with a glycerin suppository to get your bowels moving quickly.
 Glycerin suppositories are safe and have no medication in them to cause other problems.
 If you refused the suppository, I would recommend you start with bisacodyl 10 mg oral tablets.
-Bisacodyl will take longer and because it is a stimulant laxative there would be some cramping, and shouldnt be used long term.
+Bisacodyl will take longer to work than the suppository.
+Because it is a stimulant laxative, bisacodyl can cause cramping, and shouldnt be used long term.
 Once you had a bowel movement, I would recommend you take a stool softener like docusate calcium or an osmotic laxative like PEG 3350 every night for 2 weeks to a month to keep your bowels moving.
 I would recommend you look at increasing the amount of water you drink and consider either eating more fiber or using a fiber supplement.
 If these measures didnt work, you should see your doctor.

 As always if you have any questions or concerns about these or other products, ask your pharmacist.